 Interested in learning more about the underwater world?
 We offer presentations to classrooms and community groups, field workshops, internships, and expedition participation.
 Our unparalleled approach to hands-on education provides people of all ages with many different ways to become involved.

-- 30 October, STEM (Science, Technology, Engineering, and Math) Seminar, University of Central Florida, Orlando FL
+- 18 November 2014, University of Central Florida, Orlando FL

 Don’t forget to join us on Facebook!

 Would you like to make a donation?
 Your support provides educational outreach programs to schools and community groups where we promote our mission statement with engaging presentations!

 Click here for the PayPal link to donate online!

 Or mail to: Cambrian Foundation, 1572 Lawndale Circle, Ste.
 A, Winter Park, FL 32792

 updated October 10, 2014